If you're a seller, eBay's feedback system may worry you from time to time, but it can be revised.

-Avoid one-offs or goods with damage or wear or that are difficult to ship or protect, even if these kinds of sales are more lucrative for you.
+Avoid one-offs or goods with damage or wear, or that are difficult to ship or protect, even if these kinds of sales are more lucrative for you.
 Pick them back up once a little time has passed and your feedback is looking up again.

 Take Time Off

 If you've been inundated with negative feedback, make a few easy sales to score some positives.
-Then, take a few months off to allow the heat to pass and the ratings to look better for buyers (and for eBay) once again.
+Then, take a few months off to allow heat to pass and ratings to look better for buyers (and for eBay) once again.

 It's simple, but it works.
 Buyers are much less likely to "neg" you if you've asked them to contact you before doing so.
 Just be prepared to follow through if or when they do!

-If your negatives are the result of being sloppy or behind the curve in ways that you can't seem to overcome, it may be time to get organized in your business.
+If your negatives are the result of being sloppy or behind the curve in ways you can't seem to overcome, it may be time to get organized in your business.
 Here are some ideas:

 There's no rule against creating or holding multiple eBay accounts.
 So, if you've become disenchanted with the public history and feedback profile of an account, you can always start a new one.
-Just remember the important exception to this possibility: you are not allowed to create a new account if any of your old account(s) is/are suspended.
+Just remember the important exception to this possibility.
+You are not allowed to create a new account if any of your old account(s) is/are suspended.